OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class03-InstallWindowsTentacle.md

 On the Listening Tentacle tab, you can choose which port the Tentacle will listen for commands on.
 You can use the Octopus default of 10933, or you can choose a different port.
 You also need to provide the Thumbprint from your Octopus Server.
 This ensures the Tentacle will only trust your Octopus Server.

-You can find your Octopus Server Thumbprint by logging into Octopus and navigating to Configuration / Thumbprint.
+You can find your Octopus Server Thumbprint by logging into your Octopus Web Portal and navigating to Configuration / Thumbprint.

 The last step is to install.
 You can use the Show script link to view the commands that the Tentacle Manager will run.
 This is useful for automating the Tentacle setup in your infrastructure.

 Click the INSTALL button when you are ready, and you'll see the output of the commands in the text area below the button.

-Once the install is complete, you can click the finish button and start using your tentacle.
+Once the install is complete, you can click the finish button and start using your Tentacle.

 Note that the Tentacle also has a Thumbprint that needs to be provided to your Octopus Server when the Tentacle is registered.
 We'll register the Tentacle in the next class.